 Where to Stay:

 Sydney can be expensive but I found it accommodating in terms of what was available for varying budgets.
-There are luxury hotels to affordable and even budget hostels.
+There are luxury hotels in Sydney to affordable and even budget hostels.
 With some located fairly central in the city.
 I opted to stay in a service apartment which I shared here.
 I booked it via booking.com which also has a range of for all budgets.
+For apartments rentals in Sydney click here, you also have hostels in Sydney some of which I spotted near central Sydney.
+For a list of hostels in Sydney click here.
+For more hotels, homestays and other accommodation options in Sydney click here to read reviews and compare prices.

 Is Sydney on your wanderlust list?…